gardener-attic/component-cli/docs/reference/component-cli_component-archive_resources_add.md

 ### SEE ALSO

-* [components-cli component-archive resources](components-cli_component-archive_resources.md)	 - command to modify resources of a component descriptor
+* [component-cli component-archive resources](component-cli_component-archive_resources.md)	 - command to modify resources of a component descriptor